Two freight trains collide in Missouri, bringing down overpass

 "I got over there, the train was on its side.
 They got the guys out and lifted them down off the train and got them off the overpass.
 One was kind of bloody and the other one looked like he was pretty shook up," he said.

-There was no immediate word on the cause of the train crash.
+There was no immediate word on the cause of the crash, and the National Transportation Safety Board said it dispatched a team to investigate the train crash.

-Robert Sumwalt, a National Transportation Safety Board member, said in a phone interview that his agency could take about a year to reach a finding on the cause of the crash.

-He told reporters earlier the agency will review the railroads' operating procedures and the performance of the train crews.
+Television footage and news photos of the scene showed two cars sitting atop a caved-in overpass with rail cars jacknifed and toppled over below.

 Union Pacific said its train had been primarily carrying auto parts from Illinois to Texas when it struck the side of another train, and that a Union Pacific engineer and conductor were slightly injured, according to spokeswoman Calli Hite.

 The Union Pacific locomotive and about a dozen cars derailed in the crash, she added.
-She said the accident was the second derailment involving one of the company's trains on the same stretch of track, and that the earlier one on January 29 was weather-related.
+She said the derailment was the second involving one of the company's trains on the same stretch of track in recent months, after a January 29 derailment that was weather-related.

-BNSF said its train, which was 75 cars long, had been hauling scrap metal and was heading south when it was struck, and that none of the crew was injured.
+BNSF said that its train, which was 75 cars long, had been hauling scrap metal from salvage facilities and was heading south when it was struck, and that none of the crew was injured.

-(Reporting by Eric Johnson in Seattle and Tim Bross in St. Louis; Writing by Cynthia Johnston and Alex Dobuzinskis; Editing by Peter Cooney, Dan Whitcomb and Philip Barbara)
+(Reporting by Eric Johnson in Seattle and Tim Bross in St. Louis; Writing by Cynthia Johnston; Editing by Eric Beech, Jackie Frank and Peter Cooney)